amenise/FSS-PROJECT/README.md

 - Ensure your GSM module has adequate power for reliable operation.
 - Designed for basic monitoring; for production, consider non-blocking code and data logging.

----

-## License

-This project is open-source and free to use for educational or personal purposes.

 4. You will see an initial message: